FooBarShebang/com_lib/Documentation/Requirements/RE003_serialization_requirements.md

 **Description:** **AttributeError** or its subclass should be raised if

-* Any attribute except for the methods or declared fields (of a structure) is read-accessed
+* Any attribute except for the methods or declared fields of a structure, or the 'stored value' or base type of a C scalar proxy is read-accessed
   * With exception for the 'magic' data attributes (fields) *\_\_class\_\_*, *\_\_name\_\_*, which are required for the proper operation of the custom, enhanced exceptions with the traceback processing
-* Any non-method attribute except for the declared fields (of a structure) is write-accessed
+* Any non-method attribute except for the declared fields of a structure or the 'stored value' of a C scalar proxy is write-accessed

 **Verification Method:** T